Our Story

 What Are Black Heritage Trees?

-- Fixed point in a historic landscape
+- Trees standing in a historically Black landscape

 - Tree species associated with cultural significance